CodeFrite/test-automation-engineer-interview/readme.md

 <img src="docs/postman-project.png" alt="postman project" width="300">

-As you can see, there is another endpoint called `/auth/login` that is not documented in the OpenAPI documentation.
-I found it after realizing that most of the `Booking` operations require authentication.
+As you can see, there are 2 other endpoints called `/auth/` & `/room` that were not documented in the exercise.
+I found the first after realizing that most of the `Booking` operations require authentication.
 After playing a bit with the Web Application, I realized that there was an admin panel:

 <img src="docs/admin-login-screen.png" alt="admin login screen" width="400">